Particular/docs.particular.net/transports/azure-service-bus/configuration/full.md

 The following settings are available to define how queues should be created:

  * `MaxSizeInMegabytes(SizeInMegabytes)`: The size of the queue, in megabytes.
 Defaults to 1,024 MB.
- * `MaxDeliveryCount(int)`: Sets the maximum delivery count, defaults to the number of Immediate Retries + 1.
-In case Immediate Retries are disabled, the transport will default `MaxDeliveryCount` to 10 attempts.
  * `LockDuration(TimeSpan)`: The period of time that Azure Service Bus will lock a message before trying to redeliver it, defaults to 30 seconds.
  * `ForwardDeadLetteredMessagesTo(string)`: Forward all dead lettered messages to the specified entity.
 This setting is off by default.
  * `ForwardDeadLetteredMessagesTo(Func<string, bool>, string)`: Forward all dead lettered messages to the specified entity if the given condition equals to `true` (e.g. it allows to exclude forwarding dead lettered messages on the error queue).
 This setting is off by default.